International Coalition of Medicines Regulatory Authorities (ICMRA)

 In this context, regulators must act globally and domestically, and collaboratively.

-Momentum to establish the ICMRA has been built over the last three years through international discussions as well as at the World Health Assembly and the International Conference of Drug Regulatory Authorities.
+Momentum to establish the ICMRA has been built international discussions as well as at the World Health Assembly and the International Conference of Drug Regulatory Authorities.
 The ICMRA is currently in its interim phase (2014-2016).

 The initial scope of the ICMRA will be medicinal products for human use (pharmaceuticals, biologics, genetic therapies, radiopharmaceuticals and "grey zone"/combination products).